washingtonpost/elex-live-model/README.md

 ### Release

-To release a new version:
+To release a new version manually:
 - Decide what the next version will be per semantic versioning: `X.X.X`
 - Make a new branch from develop called `release/X.X.X`
 - Update the version in `setup.py`